This page contains useful information pertaining to the current school year.

 Littleover Community School adheres to the guidelines of The School Information (England) (Amendment) Regulations 2012 in regard to the publishing of specified information.

 Information regarding the Pupil Premium can found below:

-A copy of the LCS School Brochure can be downloaded by clicking the following link.
+The LCS Brochure is now online, you can access it by clicking the following link.